 The Transatlantic Security Program offers comprehensive analysis and concrete recommendations to help US and European policymakers navigate changing relationships and shifting contexts to improve outcomes.
 We do this by working closely with our network of current and former US and European government officials, private sector partners, and academic experts to translate cutting edge research into policy solutions.
 We foster high-level US-European dialogue, convene seminars and public forums, and engage with media and citizens outside of Washington—through our Across the Pond, In the Field Initiative—to shape the context in which policies are made.

-Brussels Sprouts is a new podcast featuring small bites on Transatlantic Security, NATO, the EU, Russia, and all things Europe.
-It's hosted by by CNAS Transatlantic Security Experts Julianne Smith and Jim Townsend.
+Brussels Sprouts is a podcast featuring small bites on Transatlantic Security, NATO, the EU, Russia, and all things Europe.
+It's hosted by by CNAS Transatlantic Security experts Carisa Nietsche and Jim Townsend.
 Subscribe today!

 The Transatlantic Forum on Russia is a CNAS project that will convene working groups focused on a range of priority issue areas and generate ideas for how the U.S. and Europe can both confront and engage the Kremlin in key domains including arms control and strategic stability, sanctions, anti-corruption, Ukraine and the Eastern neighborhood, the Arctic, climate change, cyber and hybrid threats, and engaging young Russians and Russian civil society.
 Learn more.